 CSI 126 - Personal Computer Information Management Applications

 Students can earn 20 credits and a certificate in Business Management.
 All courses can be applied to the AAS Business Management degree.

 ~$2500 for Anne Arundel County residents, including tuition and fees

 Financial Aid: Maryland Part-Time Grants are available for credit courses.
 Students must demonstrate financial need and register for at least 6, and not more than 11 credits that lead to a degree or certificate.
 For more information, contact AACC's Office of Student Financial Services at 410-777-2203 or email@example.com.

 What are the requirements?

 Student must have a high school diploma or have passed the GED exam and demonstrate eligibility for “Composition and Introduction to Literature” (ENG 111).
-For more information about this requirement, consult the college catalog or contact the program coordinator.
+Students must also have a basic understanding of Microsoft Word.
+For more information about these requirement, consult the college catalog or contact the program coordinator.

 How do I enroll?

 Contact the program coordinator at 410-777-2925 to attend an orientation.

 Earn a continuing education certificate in the following areas: